ethsu1/deepRL/README.md

+# [How does one utilize machine learning models in reinforcement learning algorithms?]
 Something that always troubled me when trying to understand how machine learning could be used in the reinforcement learning framework was that in machine learning, (at least for supervised learning), there is a label.
 A label defines a ground-truth output, meaning